Will a Military Conviction Show up on a Background Check? (Full Answer)

 However, depending on the branch of service involved, the background check may examine further than 10 years.

 Whether or not a military conviction will show up on a civilian background check depends on the type of check being run, how long ago the conviction was, and whether it was the result of a court martial.
-The bottom line is that if the court martial conviction occurred less than 10 years ago, it will likely show up.
+The bottom line is that if the court-martial conviction occurred less than 10 years ago, it will likely show up.

 The military is a complex system with many regulations and procedures, and sometimes individuals find themselves on the wrong side of this system due to some form of misconduct.
 Former military members anxious about finding a job following a military conviction can know the answer to “Will a military conviction show up on a background check?” by determining the level of the crime and the type of the check being performed.

-Frequently Asked Questions About Will A Military Conviction Show Up On A Background Check?
+Frequently Asked Questions About Will a Military Conviction Show Up on a Background Check?

-Do You Have To Tell Employers You Were In The Military?
+Do You Have To Tell Employers You Were in the Military?

 There is no law requiring an individual to disclose military experience or history when applying for jobs.
 However, depending on the situation, withholding that information can work either for or against an applicant.